eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/Tutorials/tutorial_how_to_create_a_vehicle_model.md

 ## Add a Vehicle Service

-In this section we add the `SeatService` vehicle service to the Vehicle Model.
+In this section, we add the `SeatService` vehicle service to the Vehicle Model.

 1. Create a new folder `proto` under `my_vehicle_model/my_vehicle_model`.
 2. Create a new file `seats.proto` under `my_vehicle_model/my_vehicle_model/proto`: